mocktools/go-smtp-mock/README.md

   // Based on defaultInvalidCmdMailfromArgMsg by default
   MsgInvalidCmdMailfromArg:      "msgInvalidCmdMailfromArg",

-  // Custom MAIL FROM blacklisted domain message.
+  // Custom MAIL FROM blacklisted email message.
 Based on defaultQuitMsg by default
   MsgMailfromBlacklistedEmail:   "msgMailfromBlacklistedEmail",

   // Custom MAIL FROM received message.
 Based on defaultReceivedMsg by default